-On September 30, 2009, the Company and Hudson Ranch Energy Services LLC (HRES), a subsidiary of ES, entered into an Operations and Maintenance Agreement.
+On September 30, 2009, HRP and Hudson Ranch Energy Services LLC (HRES), a subsidiary of ES, entered into an Operations and Maintenance Agreement.
 Pursuant to this agreement, HRES is to provide various services for the mobilization, operation, and maintenance of the Project.
 As compensation for such services, the Company is obligated to reimburse HRES for all costs incurred in providing the services plus a Base Fee annually.
 The Base Fee is payable in equal monthly installments commencing on the Commercial Operations Date as defined therein and is subject to annual escalation.
 In addition, HRES is subject to meeting certain performance criteria that could positively or negatively impact the Base Fee.
 Prior to the Commercial Operations Date, HRES is to provide various services required to prepare the Project for start-up and steady operations.
 During this period of time, the Company is obligated to reimburse HRES for all costs and labor incurred in providing these services, up to a maximum of \$1.6 million, increased by amendment to \$3 million in November 2011.
-For the years ended December 31, 2011 and 2010, and the period from April 26, 2010 (inception) to December 31, 2011, HRES billed the Company \$1,607,504, \$0, and \$1,607,504, respectively.
-During 2011, approximately \$838,000 of this amount was capitalized into construction in progress.
-Of the amounts billed in 2011, \$268,173 is for services to be rendered in 2012.
+For the period from January 1, 2012 to September 26, 2012 and the year ended December 31, 2011, HRES billed the Company \$3.7 million and \$1.6 million, respectively.
+During 2012 and 2011, approximately \$0 and \$838,000 of this amount was capitalized into construction in progress, respectively.
+The remaining amounts of \$3.7 million and \$770,000 were expensed as Plant Operations for period from January 1, 2012 to September 26, 2012 and the year ended December 31, 2011, respectively.
+There were no payable balances under this agreement as of December 31, 2011.